deltaepsilon/chrisesplin.com/content/writing/articles/bootstrap-or-vc-funded-startup/index.md

 ## I was **not** in the driver's seat

-We eventually had to make a hard pivot.
+We had to make a hard pivot.

-Our original product was no longer growing, and stagnation is death in VC-land.
+Our original product was no longer growing.
+Stagnation is death in VC-land.
 A smaller business could've focused on milking every last dollar from that market, but BoomPop is VC-backed, so we had to pivot to another business model with much larger potential.

 We pivoted successfully, but it broke me.

-We changed everything, including my favorite parts of my job.
+We changed everything, including my favorite parts of the job.

 I was a full-stack developer again, working on a React/Node/AWS stack.
 I love React and Node, but AWS is less thrilling to work with.
 I got everything running well enough.
 It wasn't a deal breaker by any means... but it was a constant source of annoyance to debug our AWS stack issues.
 And if you've worked with AWS, you know how complex any fully-AWS application becomes.
-The simplest Hello World app with a database and auth would require ten minutes to deploy.
+The simplest Hello World app with a database and auth could require ten minutes to deploy.

 Eventually I lost the will to go on.

 Startups are a faith-based activity.
-You have to **believe**, and the moment you lost that belief, you're dead weight.
-I no longer looked forward to sitting down to work.
-I did it because I had a team to support and a sense of professional duty to the company.
+You have to **believe**, and you're dead weight the moment you lose that belief.
+I no longer looked forward to my work.
+I kept going because I had a team to support and a sense of professional duty to the company.

 ## VC-backed Pros

 - Stay specialized
-- If you hire well, you can work with amazing people
+- **If** you hire well, you can work with amazing people
 - The sky is the limit

 ## VC-backed Cons

 - A single iffy hire can ruin your company
-- The investors own you, literally
+- The investors own you—literally
 - Anything short of a home run will not produce large wealth
 - VCs routinely ruin good small businesses while trying to make them huge